I'm getting a Not authorized error because of a host header that's invalid or missing in Amazon OpenSearch Service. How do I resolve this?

 Short description

-The InvalidHostHeaderRequests metric in Amazon CloudWatch is recorded when a request's host header value is different from the fully qualified domain name (FQDN).
+When a request's host header value is different from the fully qualified domain name (FQDN), CloudWatch records the InvalidHostHeaderRequests metric.

-For the following conditions, Amazon OpenSearch Service rejects the requests that are missing valid headers:
+OpenSearch Service rejects requests that are missing valid headers for the following reasons:

 - The requested domain is publicly accessible.

-- The requested domain uses an open AWS Identity and Access Management (IAM) access policy, rather than a resource-based policy (such as an IP-based policy).
+- The requested domain uses an open AWS Identity and Access Management (IAM) access policy instead of a resource-based policy.

 Resolution

-The following example command specifies the domain name as the host header value:
+To specify the domain name as the host header value, run the following command:

 $ curl -H 'Host: os-endpoint' os-endpoint

-When you create a domain with VPC access, the endpoint looks like this (similar to a public endpoint):
+When you create a domain with VPC access, the endpoint looks similar to .

-Instead of an open access policy, use a resource-based access policy that specifies IAM roles or restricts requests to an IP address or CIDR range.
+Replace an open access policy with a resource-based policy that specifies IAM roles or restricts requests to an IP address or CIDR range.

 "Statement": [{